The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 Skirting Materials: Tile

-The tile skirtings in the bedroom were in a fair condition at the time of the inspection.
+The tile skirtings in the bedroom were good condition at the time of the inspection.

-The BIC and TV unit was in a reasonable condition, except where addition items or problems are specifically listed.
+The BIC and TV unit was in good condition, except where addition items or problems are specifically listed.
 All hanging rails were present and drawers in working order.

 Interior Doors

-Comment: The panel doors were in a reasonable except where addition items or problems are specifically listed.
-No damage was noticeable on both faces of the doors.
+Comment: The doors were in a reasonable except where addition items or problems are specifically listed.

 Windows